 Offer live closed captioning Both online, on Zoom, and on the Essential Information and 4.2 during City meetings.
 TVs in the Council Chambers.
-Communication / Technology Create an advisory list to This list will consist of local Essential Information and consult for City projects for individuals who have lived Communication 4.3 accessibility review. experience with disability and who will be available to internal staff to provide feedback on City projects.
-Geo-map accessibility This would be similar to the Significant Information and barriers in Penticton.
-CommuniTREE Plan Map, where Communication / 4.4 residents can pinpoint places in Technology Penticton that are accessible and not-accessible.
-Create an accessible Looking at where we can bolster our Significant Information and 4.5 notification system for notification systems for people with Communication / emergencies. different kinds of disabilities.
-Technology Undertake a public Meant to remove biases and Significant Information and 4.6 education campaign about attitudinal barriers within the Communication / 4.0 accessibility and disabilities. community.
-Attitudinal and Social Meaningfully engage with The feedback mechanism required Moderate Information and residents with disabilities on in the Act will play a role in this, but Communication 4.7 a continuous basis. may include other strategies for an 4.7 open line of communication between the City and Penticton residents with accessibility needs.
+Communication / Technology 4.3 Create an advisory list to consult for City projects for accessibility review.
+This list will consist of local individuals who have lived experience with disability and who will be available to internal staff to provide feedback on City projects.
+Essential Information and Communication 4.4 Geo-map accessibility barriers in Penticton.
+This would be similar to the CommuniTREE Plan Map, where residents can pinpoint places in Penticton that are accessible and not-accessible.
+Significant Information and Communication / Technology 4.5 Create an accessible notification system for emergencies.
+Looking at where we can bolster our notification systems for people with different kinds of disabilities.
+Significant Information and Communication / Technology 4.6 Undertake a public education campaign about accessibility and disabilities.
+Meant to remove biases and attitudinal barriers within the community.
+Significant Information and Communication / Attitudinal and Social 4.7 Meaningfully engage with residents with disabilities on a continuous basis.
+The feedback mechanism required in the Act will play a role in this, but may include other strategies for an open line of communication between the City and Penticton residents with accessibility needs.
+Moderate Information and Communication